SenaOzcn/Kodluyoruz-BackEnd-BootCamp-Projects/README.md

 To deposit the money, we simply get the deposit amount from the user, add it to the total balance and print the successful message.

 To check balance, we simply print the total balance of the user.

+## Java Program to Find GCD and LCM

+GCD or the Greatest Common Divisor of two given numbers A and B is the highest number dividing both A and B completely, i.e., leaving remainder 0 in each case.
+LCM or the Least Common Multiple of two given numbers A and B is the Least number which can be divided by both A and B, leaving remainder 0 in each case.

+### Formula

+LCM(A, B)  =  (a * b) / GCD(A, B)